Engineering Science (Clean Energy) MS

 The job market demand for students with a background in clean and renewable energy related fields is growing at an increased rate for companies in search of students trained in this area.

-Students will take 10 courses for a total of 30 credits.
+The program can be taken full-time or part-time and typically takes 1.5 years to complete.
+Students will take ten courses for a total of 30 credits.

 Core Courses